ywanyi/devdocs/extension-dev-guide/cli-cmds/cli-naming-guidelines.md

 	magento module:disable --force=1 Magento_Catalog
 	magento module:disable -f=yes Magento_Catalog

 ## Recommendations to avoid naming collisions {#cli-collision}

 To avoid naming your command the same as another command, we recommend:

 *	Looking at other extensions in the Magento Marketplace before you choose a name for your commands.
 By planning ahead, you can avoid naming collisions entirely.

 *	Restricting command names to start with a unique name, such as a vendor name.
-The {% glossarytooltip f583cac1-8ed5-4305-8195-2d5630e72ba8 %}usability{% endglossarytooltip %} of the command depends on what you choose for a vendor name.
+The [usability](https://glossary.magento.com/usability) of the command depends on what you choose for a vendor name.

 	For example, `myname:dev:theme:create` is not obvious and is hard to remember.